C4Q/AC-Android/cohort_5.4/unit_01/01_25_DSA_Intro_to_Big_O_Constant_and_Linear.md

 Big Θ Notation is, in short, a framework used for discussing how optimal an Algorithm may be.

+**__Please Remember__: Big O Notation tells you how your method's runtime (Time Complexity) and required memory (Space Complexity) scales with input.
+Using this you can estimate how performant your code will be and how to improve.**

 As a primer, we will first explore [Interview Cake's article "The idea behind big O notation" here](https://www.interviewcake.com/article/java/big-o-notation-time-and-space-complexity).

 ## Key Take-aways